JoeBannouna/htmlify-js/README.md

 A simple library to manage files in a static website where reusability and component functionality is needed.

+* ✅ Compile files to html using reusable compoenents.
+* ✅ Nest compoenents within components
+* ✅ Need to make a change?
+Update a component, recompile, and all files using it will update.
+* ✅ Watch option for live development

 ## Installation
 Global installation
 ```bash